lopesgon/rate-my-post/README.md

 gulp build
 ```

+## Known Limitations

+* The plugin uses CSS at-rule: @media: hover to highlight rating icons on hover.
+Hence rating icons will not get highlighted on [older browsers](https://caniuse.com/#feat=mdn-css_at-rules_media_hover).
+The at-rule is used because otherwise double tap was required on iOS devices to submit the rating.
+* If ajax load results is enabled, only one rating/results widget on page will get initialized because otherwise we would cause too many script executions.
+* It is not possible to have more than one rating widget for the same post on a single web page.
+* The plugin requires jQuery

 ## Support

 This is a developer's portal for Rate my Post and should not be used for support.
 For support, please use the [support forum](https://wordpress.org/support/plugin/rate-my-post/).